 Monitoring drug concentrations

-In patients in whom toxic symptoms are suspected, serum AED concentrations can aid in confirming a diagnosis of AED toxicity, though clinicians should be aware that relatively low concentrations do not necessarily exclude such a diagnosis.
+In patients in whom toxic symptoms are suspected, serum ASM concentrations can aid in confirming a diagnosis of ASM toxicity, though clinicians should be aware that relatively low concentrations do not necessarily exclude such a diagnosis.

 Using the TDM service